 As development in the Tropico area increases and a stronger mix of residential, retail, commercial, industrial, and transit-oriented uses is created, there is potential for spillover parking to impact certain streets, especially around the station area and near the hospital.
-The implementation of pricing in the GTC lots and for on-street spaces could also result in shifts in demand and parking spillover.
+The implemen-

-RPPs offer a potential management strategy to prevent spillover and ensure that residents are not adversely impacted.
+RPPs offer a potential management strategy to prevent spill-over and ensure that residents are not adversely impacted.
 An RPP operates by exempting permitted vehicles from the parking restrictions and time limits for on-street parking spaces within a geographic area.
 A typical RPP is one that allows those without a permit to park in a non-metered, on-street space for a limited period (usually two or four hours) during a specified time frame (e.g. 8 a.m. - 6 p.m., Monday to Friday).
 Permit holders are exempt from these regulations.
 Ownership of a permit, however, does not guarantee the availability of a parking space.